 - Windows Media Player multimedia redirection is not supported by Windows 7 Home Basic edition.

-- Audio recording over Remote Desktop Connection feature is also not supported.
+- Audio recording over the Remote Desktop Connection feature is also not supported.

-- Multi-display Remote Desktop Connection is not available in Home Basic version.
+- Multi-display Remote Desktop Connection is not available in the Home Basic version.

 - Enterprise search scopes are not available.